Leadership Turnover and the Stability of Cooperation Standards in Teams

 Intervention(s)

 Participants take part in a repeated group decision task.
 Groups consist of three contributors and one leader.
 Contributors repeatedly choose costly effort in a team production setting.
-The leader observes information about contributors’ behavior and can assign sanctions subject to limits.
+The leader observes noisy information about contributors’ behavior and can assign rewards or sanctions subject to limits.
 The study varies whether the same leader remains assigned to the group in the second part of the task or whether a different leader is assigned.

 Intervention Start Date